 Therefore, the onus is going to be on digital companies to ensure the mental health and wellbeing of remote employees; not just for their productivity, but their overall emotional health.
 This could mean enhanced HR technologies, virtual support, or greater flexibility over digital/hybrid working.

-As corporate organisations turn their attention towards sustainability, we can expect to see an increase in eco-friendly efforts, even from those operating digital workplaces.
+As corporate organizations turn their attention towards sustainability, we can expect to see an increase in eco-friendly efforts, even from those operating digital workplaces.
 While the digital workplace is more eco-friendly in many ways than running a physical office – with reduced demands on lighting and heating or cooling and less commuting – there are still further gains in sustainability a company with a remote workforce can make.

 Digital workplaces can accelerate their sustainability efforts by implementing environmentally friendly policies, such as using instant messaging instead of email, and using their company intranet rather than file-sharing over external platforms.
-Companies can also look to fully digitising all operations, from invoices to employee training.
+Companies can also look to fully digitizing all operations, from invoices to employee training.
 Even storing data in the cloud is an operational area where companies can take a more sustainable approach.

 1 Employees Are Happier in The Office?
 More Research Suggests Otherwise